 First thing in the morning, join the local Historical Society on their guided heritage walk in the old ‘walled city’ sector of Ahmedabad.
 This walking tour begins at the ornately decorated Swaminayaran temple and offers an opportunity to see the old parts of Ahmedabad lined with beautifully carved wooden facades of havelis, tiny local temples, hidden passageways and all the colour and vibrancy of local life.
 The tour concludes at Jama Masjid, the main mosque of Ahmedabad, with its huge central courtyard and spectacular worship hall.
-Return to House of MG for breakfast and check out, and drive out of town heading south towards Palitana.
+Post breakfast drive out of town heading south towards Palitana.
 On the way, you will be able to pay a visit to Lothal, an ancient port and home to one of the earliest known cities of the Harrapan civilization which flourished in this area around 4000 years ago.
 There is a small museum with some very interesting artefacts on display, and the extensive site is open for you to explore and try to imagine how it would’ve looked in its prime.
 Proceed on past wetlands and grassy plains with opportunities to see blackbuck and large flocks of flamingos and reach Palitana in the late afternoon.
 Check into your accommodation here.
-Overnight at Vijay Vilas Palace
+Overnight at Palitana.